ptvan/ptvan.github.io/_posts/2019-10-17-analyzing-networks.md

 That's good enough for my purposes.
 But if you need interactivity, [visNetwork](https://datastorm-open.github.io/visNetwork/) is likely what you want.

 For Python, [NetworkX](https://networkx.github.io/) is fairly mature package.
-For quick interactive explorations, you can also use [gephi](https://gephi.org/) which has a GUI.
+For quick interactive explorations, you can also use [gephi](https://gephi.org/) and/or [Cytoscape](https://cytoscape.org/).

 ### References